 To save money, a lot of people (especially college students) use garbage bags rather than boxes when they move.
-They're flexible, hold a lot of stuff and they're easy to pack and stuff into the moving truck.
+They are flexible, hold a lot of stuff, and they are easy to pack and stuff into the moving truck.

 There are things you should consider before you dig out those garbage bags from beneath the kitchen sink.
 For example, what kind of things can you really move safely in a bag, and which bags are the right ones to use?